sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 | displacement | dsp | Zbrush: Multi-map exporter

 Note that only Zbrush can derive a displacement or normal map from a sculpt.
 Paint programs like substance or Mari cannot because they are not modeling programs.
+Substance when it generates a normal map is simply converting a 2D hight map into the normal map format, not deriving it from a 3D sculpt.

 ## GUI